Garnesson1/Nossenarg/README.md

 A/B testing : Project of testing differences in conversion rates within a mobile game.

+NLP_on_Search_Keywords : Using TF-IDF and CountVectorizer() on internet SEARCH Keywords to predict gender and age of audience.

 Purchase Pattern Predicition : Project of predicting wether a customer will return to a store.

 Rule Mining Machine : Hackathon project with goal of prediction machine failure.
 Association rule mining was used to                           find warnings that often happen before errors as feature in a model